Golf Card Game Strategy

 2. Watch the Discard Pile

 Pay attention to what other players are discarding.
 If someone throws away a King or a 2, consider taking it on your next turn.
-The discard pile is public information—use it!
+The discard pile (face-up cards that have been discarded) is public information—use it!

 3. Plan for Vertical Pairs

-Remember that matching cards in the same vertical column score 0 points.
+Remember that a vertical pair (two matching cards in the same column—vertical stack of 2 cards) scores 0 points.
 If you have a high card face-up, try to pair it with another of the same value in the column below it.
 This can turn a 10-point card into 0 points!

 4. Don't Rush to Flip Cards

-You don't need to flip all your cards quickly.
-Sometimes it's better to keep cards face-down until you know what you want to swap them with.
+You don't need to flip (turn face-up) all your cards quickly.
+Sometimes it's better to keep face-down cards (hidden cards you haven't seen) until you know what you want to swap them with.
 The last player to flip all cards gets one final turn, so there's no penalty for being strategic.

 Intermediate Strategies